Arehmans/food-allergen/README.md

 These allergens include a broad spectrum of foods, including dairy, wheat, and nuts (almonds, peanuts, pine nuts), seafood (anchovies, fish, shellfish), grains (oats, rice), ingredients derived from plants (celery, mustard, soybeans), animals (pork, poultry), and common components (cocoa, eggs).
 Additionally, the dataset contains entries where no specific allergens are listed.
-Following Table shows some key attributes for this dataset.
+The following Table shows some key attributes for this dataset.

 | **Attribute**   | **Description**                                                                       |
 | --------------- | ------------------------------------------------------------------------------------- |